 - supported security of supply for wood processors.

-To help the industry recover from COVID-19, the PGF supported businesses to maintain production levels and retain their workforce.
+To help the industry recover from COVID-19, the PGF supported businesses so they could maintain production levels and retain their workforce.
 Read about some of the PGF-supported forestry and wood processing projects:

-Aquaculture produces seafood and products that embody New Zealand’s brand: sustainable, healthy and highly valued.
+Aquaculture produces seafood and products which embody New Zealand’s brand of food which is sustainable, healthy and high value.

-Global demand for premium seafood is high and is expected to grow.
-New Zealand’s aquaculture industry is well placed to help meet this demand and do so in a sustainable way.
+Global demand for premium seafood is already high and is expected to grow further.
+New Zealand’s aquaculture industry is well placed to help meet this demand, sustainably.

-The Provincial Growth Fund (PGF) made several investments to support the transformation of the aquaculture industry, bring forward job and income opportunities and support New Zealand’s economic recovery post COVID-19.
+The Provincial Growth Fund (PGF) made several investments in the aquaculture industry’s transformation in order to bring forward job and income opportunities while supporting New Zealand’s economic recovery in the wake of COVID-19.

-The Provincial Growth Fund (PGF) partnered with Crown Infrastructure Partners (CIP) to connect communities and improve digital infrastructure in regional New Zealand.
+The Provincial Growth Fund (PGF) partnered with Crown Infrastructure Partners (CIP) to connect communities and improve regional New Zealand’s digital infrastructure.

-This investment has helped rural communities stay connected to the rest of the country.
-The PGF invested in four digital connection programmes:
+This investment in four digital connection programmes has helped rural communities stay connected to the rest of the country:

-- Marae Connectivity: installation of broadband networks, hardware and technical support to connect the marae of regional New Zealand.
+- Marae Connectivity: installation of broadband networks, hardware and technical support to connect regional marae

-- Regional Digital Hubs: establishment of hubs which provide a range of digital services and equipment
+- Regional Digital Hubs: establishment of hubs providing a range of digital services and equipment

 - West Coast of South Island connectivity: construction of the Haast Fibre Loop and Milford Highway Fibre Connection, extending mobile coverage on the West Coast and accelerating Ultra-Fast Broadband (UFB) towns on the West Coast.

-Connecting marae has opened up business and education opportunities in communities.
-It has also helped whānau to stay in touch with one another and connect with their iwi.
+Connecting marae has opened up business and education opportunities in communities at the same time as helping whānau to stay in touch with each other and connect with their iwi.

 Regional Digital Hubs

 Regional Digital Hubs provide key digital services.
-These often include free Wi-Fi, co-working spaces for business and council activities, event spaces, support for technical activity and guidance on the use of the internet for business purposes.
+These often include free Wi-Fi, co-working spaces for business and council activities, event spaces, support for technical activity and guidance on how to use the internet for business purposes.

-They have been primarily established in the Provincial Growth Funds (PGF)’s surge regions - Northland, Bay of Plenty, East Coast / Tairāwhiti, Hawke’s Bay, Manawatū-Whanganui and the West Coast.
+These hubs have been primarily established in the Provincial Growth Fund's surge regions - Northland, Bay of Plenty, East Coast / Tairāwhiti, Hawke’s Bay, Manawatū-Whanganui and the West Coast.